-Boz Bostrom is an associate professor of accounting and finance.
+Boz Bostrom is a professor of accounting and finance.
 Boz is a 1995 graduate of Saint John's where he majored in accounting and minored in Spanish.
 While at Saint John's, Boz played varsity football and studied abroad in Sevilla, Spain.
 Boz also has a Master's Degree in Business Taxation from the University of Minnesota.

 Boz worked for nine years in the Big 4 accounting firms performing international tax and finance work.
 He was with Arthur Andersen during the Enron scandal, although thankfully he never worked on the Enron account.
 In 2004, Boz left Deloitte & Touche as a Senior Manager to return to his alma matter as a faculty member.
-In 2011, Boz earned tenure.